sugarypumpkin822/sugarypumpkin822/README.md

 📣 General support or encouragement!

 # 📧 Email: giggatron.theraper@gmail.com
-If you’re a dev, a teacher, or just someone who loves tech — please reach out.
+If you’re a dev for anything, a teacher, or just someone who loves tech — please reach out.
 Even a simple tip could change my entire learning path.
 I want to grow into a real professional who makes a difference in the tech world!

 # 😄 Pronouns
   He/Him